 And this was his obituary.

-“John D’Allara of Pearl River, NY a NYPD Emergency Service Police Officer with truck 2 died September 11, 2001 as a result of the terrorist attack on the World Trade Center.
+“John D’Allara of Pearl River, NY an NYPD Emergency Service Police Officer with truck 2 died September 11, 2001, as a result of the terrorist attack on the World Trade Center.
 Born August 1954 in New York City to John D’Allara and Helen Diamond D’Allara.
 He was educated in the Bronx, NY and graduated from Lehman College in 1978.
 He earned his Masters Degree in Physical Education from Lehman College in January 1988.
 John lived in Pearl River since moving from Yonkers, NY in January 1990.
 He worked for the New York City Police Department for 18 years, starting in the Transit Police, then Bronx Task Force and finally, The Elite Emergency Service Unit.
-He was a certified EMT, Notary, Scuba Diver, Volunteer Firefighter with The Pearl River Hook and Ladder, and held a teaching Certificate.
+He was a certified EMT, Notary, Scuba Diver, Volunteer Firefighter with The Pearl River Hook and Ladder, and held a Teaching Certificate.
 John loved to learn and loved to teach.
 He had a lot of different interests.
 He was on The Youth Fitness Team at Columbus HS and also competed in Judo.
-He was a body builder who trained out of Mid City Gym and competed in Mr. New York City, Mr. America and various other body building competitions.
+He was a bodybuilder who trained out of Mid City Gym and competed in Mr. New York City, Mr. America, and various other body building competitions.
 He was a teacher at Park West H.S. and Columbus H.S. before becoming a Police Officer.
 He loved being an “E-man” and enjoyed rescuing people, animals, anything or anybody who needed him.
 He rescued our dog, Sheba from The Animal Shelter and she turned out to be the Best Dog Ever!
 His sons inherited his love of animals and he frequently brought them to the Bronx Zoo, Reptile Shows and local Pet Stores.
-He was a devoted son, loving husband and father, dedicated Police Officer, Great Friend and one of the “Good Guys” with a wonderful sense of humor who was able to make a difference in the lives of the people he touched.
-He rushed into The World Trade Center to help, because that’s what he did, who he was , a hero who would willingly lay down his life to save someone else.
+He was a devoted son, loving husband, and father, dedicated Police Officer, Great Friend and one of the “Good Guys” with a wonderful sense of humor who was able to make a difference in the lives of the people he touched.
+He rushed into The World Trade Center to help because that’s what he did, who he was , a hero who would willingly lay down his life to save someone else.
 May he rest in Peace together with all who perished in the WTC tragedy.
 He was loved by many and is missed by all.
 Married for 13 years he leaves wife Carol and 2 sons John 7 and Nicholas 3, his mother Helen and father John, his twin brother Daniel and his wife Angela, mother in law and father in law Nina and Nicholas Cautillo, sisters in law and brothers in law, aunts, uncles, cousins and nephew William.
 A Memorial Mass will be held Saturday, November 10, 2001 at 11:00AM at St. Aedan’s Roman Catholic Church, Pearl River, NY.”

 I have worn John’s bracelet every day for the last seventeen years as a reminder of his selfless act of courage and bravery.